Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Iterative phase reversal driven from the -space

-Then, the $\mathbf{D}-$matrix is built by isolating the difference between each reflected wave-field and the reference wave-field that would be obtained for a point-like guide star at $\bm{r}\inp$:

-To derive an expression for the $\mathbf{D}$-matrix coefficients in the $\mathbf{k}-$space, one can inject Eqs.~\ref{RHH}, \ref{fresnel}, \ref{Rkout} and \ref{T0kr} into the last equation.
+As previously done for the geophone basis, the first step consists in a projection of the focused reflection matrix in the plane wave basis (Eq.~17).
+Then, the $\mathbf{D}-$matrix is built by isolating the mismatch between each reflected wave-field and a reference wave-field that would be obtained for a point-like guide star at $\bm{r}\inp$ (Eq.~19).
+To derive an expression for the $\mathbf{D}$-matrix coefficients in the $\mathbf{k}-$space, one can inject Eqs.~6, \ref{fresnel}, 17 and 18 into Eq.~19.
 Assuming that aberrations have been fully compensated in the geophone basis ($F \equiv O$ and $\overline{F} \equiv \overline{O}$), this expression writes as follows:

 with